 - Katherine Hannah, Head of UK Innovation Engagement, Cisco, who talked about IdeaLondon, a blueprint for business-university collaboration

 - Ian Robinson, Director Public sector and Educastion, HSBC, who discused HSBC's new home, and new alliances in Birmingham

 David Sweeney, Executive Chair of Research England finished off with reflections on the state of university/business collaborations in 2018.

-View photos of the report launch here:
+View photos from the report launch here:

 Knowledge Exchange Framework